The Bhadra-cari-praṇidhāna Reliefs on Level 4, Inner Wall at Borobudur, The Aspiration to the Good Life

 44. The Virtue of Giving

 This is another scene representing the virtue of giving (dāna).
 In this relief we see the distribution of gifts to brahmins, pictured lop-left; monastics, on the same level, but closer to Samantabhadra; and lay people, on the bottom register.

 Sudhana seems to be in conversation with his companions on the right of the panel, perhaps explaining to them the teaching he has learned from Samantabhadra.

 This is one of the most damaged of the panels on the inner walls at Borobudur, from what we can make out Samantabhadra sits in meditation posture, while Sudhana sits worshipping him on the right of the panel.

 46. Building a Bridge

-I tend to think that this panel in which we see Samantabhadra leading the construction of a bridge as a further illustration of the good works he has urged in verse 22.
+I tend to think that this panel, in which we see Samantabhadra leading the construction of a bridge, as a further illustration of the good works he has urged in verse 22.
 The scene, although a little worn by now, is still full of life.
-Samantabhadra holds an adze and behind him Sudhana again appears to be passing on the teaching to his companion.
+Samantabhadra holds an adze and behind him Sudhana again appears to be passing on the teaching to his companions.

 47. A Buddha and Bodhisattvas